 The Act requires authorities to set their policies on remuneration for their highest paid staff alongside their policies toward their lowest paid employees.
-In addition, it requires authorities to illustrate the relationship between the remuneration of its chief officers and its employees who are not chief officers via the publication of an organisation's pay multiple - the ratio between the highest paid employee and the mean average earnings across the organisation.
+In addition, it requires authorities to illustrate the relationship between the remuneration of its chief officers and its employees who are not chief officers via the publication of an organisation's pay multiple - the ratio between the highest paid employee and the median earnings across the organisation.
+(The median is the middle number of a group of numbers; that is, half the numbers have values that are greater than the median, and half the numbers have values that are less than the median.)